hahuyhoang411/hahuyhoang411.github.io/src/data/blog-posts/code-web-1.md

 date: "2025-01-23"
 excerpt: "Join me on my journey from pharmacist to web developer, using AI as my buddy."
 readTime: "7 min read"
-tags: ["AI daily", "From Pills to Pixels"]
+tags: ["AI Tools", "Web Creation", "Beginner Friendly", "How To"]
 heroImage: "/assets/how-to-web-1/bg.jpg"
 ---